guitarpawat/worthly-tracker/README.md

 `50 entries * 12 months * 80 years = 48,000 entries`, which can be handled by sqlite without needs of other database system.

 ## Contribution
-Since I only work on this project to suite my needs, I will only accept PR on security issues.
+Since I only work on this project to suite my needs, I will only accept PR on security issues or bugs.
 If you want to modify the code and make the better version for yourself, please feel free to fork this project.